logicalclocks/aml_end_to_end/README.md

 ## Demo dataset
 Sample of transactions data is provided in the folder ./demodata.
-Upload transactions.csv and accounts.csv in to the hdfs:///Projects/{}/Resources in your Hopsworks cluser
+Upload transactions.csv and accounts.csv in to the hdfs:///Projects/{}/Resources in your Hopsworks cluster.

 ## Anomaly detection model
 Keras implementation of [adversarial anomaly detection](https://arxiv.org/pdf/1905.11034.pdf) is provided in the folder